nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

         * Improves user convenience by allowing them to add a `Person` entry even with limited knowledge about their details.
     * Cons:
         * A lot of modification for empty/*null* inputs have to be accounted for when saving the data and testing.
-* **Alternative 2:** All parameters have to be filled in
+* **Alternative 2:** All parameters have to be filled in.
     * Pros:
-        * Easier to implement as there is lesser room for errors when dealing with empty/*null* inputs
+        * Easier to implement as there is lesser room for errors when dealing with empty/*null* inputs.
     * Cons:
         * `add` becomes a lengthy command to execute as unnecessary additional time is needed to enter dummy values to meet the input requirements.
         * Reduces user convenience as "useful" entries that can be made are limited to students whose details are all known.